20 Types of Caterpillars in Louisiana

 The caterpillar for The Apatelodes Moth, a sphinx moth, is truly amazing.
 It has these stunning black and orange spots that stand out.

-These feed on cherry trees, so if you want to see them, you should check your local Cherry trees for them.
+These feed on cherry trees, so you should check your local Cherry trees for them if you want to see them.

-These types of caterpillars in Louisiana have hooks near its mouth to help them latch onto leaves so they can’t be pulled off easily by predators.
+These types of caterpillars in Louisiana have hooks near their mouths to help them latch onto leaves so they can’t be pulled off easily by predators.

 Also, it will fall from trees when disturbed or threatened.
-The adult moth is a brownish-orange color with small white dots on its wings.
+The adult moth is brownish-orange with small white dots on its wings

-So if you have one in your yard, keep an eye out for their eggs!
+So, if you have one in your yard, watch for their eggs!

 19. Io Caterpillar